adyxax/www/content/blog/miscellaneous/wireguard.md

 Before wireguard, I built and managed my own overlay network using a combination of point to point [OpenVPN tunnels](https://openvpn.net/source-code/) (damn this site is ugly and has aged badly!) and [the bird routing daemon](https://www.wireguard.com/).

 My servers all had at least two connections to others and all clients too.
-Bird ran the OSPF protocol over the openvpn interfaces and announced the routes to the over servers.
+Bird ran the OSPF protocol over the openvpn interfaces and announced the routes to the other servers.
 This allowed dynamic reconfiguration and some fun times with asymetric routing.
 I also had bird listen on my home network lan interfaces for some clever traffic optimisations.

 At the time I made heavy use of linux container with LXC, and could expose them through OSPF too.
 Such an elegant use for dynamic routing!